 In more recent years, David has been looking a business recruitment in our small cities and towns and found that areas with strong quality of life assets can be quite effective in attracting residents with creative occupational skills, and that often open new businesses.
 See his article in the EDJ “Quality-of-Life Based RETAIL RECRUITMENT.”

 The Deliberate Consumer.
 This presentation is about one of the most defining characteristics of the new normal that downtowns are now facing, a consumer who is less impulsive and more deliberate in making expenditures, often because of fewer financial resources and greater feelings of financial insecurity.

 The Superstore Quandary.
 This is one of the few really well-researched articles on the impact of “superstores” on a downtown.
 David looked closely at what happened when a downtown shopping center in Rutland, VT was revamped and brought in a Walmart, Price Chopper and TJ Maxx.

 Ethnic Downtowns.
 This slide presentation is the result of many projects that David did in such places as Jamaica, NY, The Bronx, West New York, NJ and Elizabeth, NJ.
-He was among the first to identify the strong consumer spending power that could be tapped by merchants in these districts and to detail the national and regional retail chains that like to do business in ethnic downtowns.
+He was among the first, well before Porter, to identify the strong consumer spending power that could be tapped by merchants in these districts and to detail the national and regional retail chains that like to do business in ethnic downtowns.